 Siberian Summer school in Yakutsk "Nature.
 People.
 Culture."

-Yakutia is a unique region, known for its severe northern nature with record low temperatures in winter, the cold pole and the permafrost, rich in natural and mineral resources, with a vast territory and low population density.
+Yakutia is a unique region known for its severe northern nature with recording low temperatures in winter, the cold pole and the permafrost, rich in natural and mineral resources, with a vast territory and low population density.
 On the other hand, the history of the peoples inhabiting the Sakha Republic (Yakutia), their culture, traditions and customs are of great interest and value to humanity and science.

-3-week summer school program includes several major topical units that let you become familiar with the unique region, its geography, history and culture.
-These topical units are discovering the following key issues.
+A three-week summer school program includes several major themes that let you become familiar with the unique region, its geography, history and culture.

 Thematic issues of the Summer School:

 - How do the Yakutians live at -50 C in winter and at +40 C in summer?
 What are the coldest towns and villages in the world?

 - Is it possible to revive the mammoth?
 Lectures and a tour at the NEFU Mammoth Museum.

 - What does the permafrost hold: danger or basis for life?
 The impact of ecosystem changes on the permafrost.
 Lectures and a tour at the Kingdom of Permafrost (tourist complex).

 - What is the “Power of Siberia”?
 How does the extraction of natural resources in Yakutia affect the sustainable socio-economic development of the region?